Guardians

 Essential To Our Success

 A guardian serves as a trained, traveling companion to our Honor Flight participants.
-Many guardians are friends, children or grandchildren of the veterans, but many others are citizens who give of their time, spirit and funds to spend a day in living history.
+Many guardians are friends, children, or grandchildren of the veterans, but others are citizens who give of their time, spirit, and funds to spend a day in living history.
 Guardians are responsible for providing safety, comfort and friendship for veterans who range in age from their late ‘60s to occasionally even older than 100.

 All guardians MUST attend a guardian training session prior to flight day.
 During this training, we will cover safety and health concerns and just as importantly, how to ensure that each veteran has the best possible experience.
 Every aspect, potential scenarios and details of flight day will be discussed.

-Priority is given to family members and friends of veterans to be part of our guardian team.
-Spouses, significant others, fiancées or partners are NOT allowed to travel as guardians.
+Priority is given to family members and friends of veterans to be part of our guardian team, as long as they meet the stated requirements.
+Spouses, significant others, fiancées, or partners are NOT allowed to travel as guardians (on the same flight as the veteran).
 When filling out a guardian application, it is important that you indicate the veteran you wish to accompany.
-After family members, priority is given to active duty personnel and guardians who have previously flown.
+After family members, priority is given to active-duty personnel and guardians who have previously flown.

-In order to ensure the safety of all on the flight, Guardians are selected based on a number of factors.
+In order to ensure the safety of all on the flight, Guardians are selected based on a number of factors, and must be able to meet the single seating requirements of the airline.
 Available spots are filled on a first-come, first-served basis.
-Also, each veteran is only allowed one guardian.
+Each veteran is only allowed one guardian.

 Some guardian requirements:

-• Must be able to push a wheelchair or an Honor Chair, as we call them, through much of the day.
-Also, assisting, NOT LIFTING, veterans into or out of the Honor Chairs, or up and down a few stairs.
+• A guardian must be in general good health themselves, able to walk long distances without any issues.
+Also, assisting, NOT LIFTING, veterans in or out of the Honor Chairs, or up and down a few stairs.

-• Pay a guardian fee of $400 (for round-trip airfare, luxury buses, meals, police escort, a few souvenirs and an experience you will long remember).
-Fees are due a few weeks before scheduled guardian training.
-They can be paid through our secure website or mailed to our PO Box.
+• Pay a guardian fee of $400 (for round-trip airfare, luxury buses, meals, police escort, and an experience you will long remember).

 Guardian Application